Should I get vaccinated against the flu bug?

 Are there different types of flu vaccines?

-Yes, there are different brands of flu vaccines available and in fact the latest Northern Hemisphere 2020/2021 Flu Vaccination is now available!
+Yes, there are different brands of flu vaccines available and in fact the Southern Hemisphere 2021 Flu Vaccination is now available!
 Here's a list of the different type of vaccines:

 - Vaxigrip Tetra